voteflux/flux/CONSTITUTION.md

 * To facilitate a culture of criticism through empowering specialists and passionate voters
 * To stimulate the creation of new policy options

-## Membership Criteria

-Flux's membership criteria are:

-* Maintain a list of at least 500 members who are on the Australian electoral roll
-* or, Have at least 1 member who is a parliamentarian

 ### Membership

 All Australian voters are eligible for membership.